MICHIGAN CHARITABLE REMAINDER TRUST

 Read more about ERISA on free ERISA.com

-Mary's lawyers requested to review the Pension Plan documents which are in the Bank's possession.
+Mary's lawyers requested to review the Pension Plan documents which are in JP Morgan's possession.

-The banks attorney stated "the trustee went as far as he could in dealing with his employer".
-They are stored "off site" and would be hard to find.
-It essentially came down to the fact, that the bank is not willing to look any further than it already has for this documentation unless it is required to by a subpoena.
-Are they trying to hide anything?
+"J.P.Morgan's attorney stated 'the trustee went as far as he could in dealing with his employer.
+The Pension Plan documents are stored "off site" and would be hard to find.
+It essentially came down to the fact, that JP Morgan is not willing to look any further than it already has for this documentation unless it is required to by a subpoena.
+Are they trying to hide anything?"

 What is heart-breaking to her, is that her own personal funds are mixed up into her husbands assets!
 Her husband's attorney gave her assets to the charities without her consent.
 Unbelievable!